marcg-75/movie-center-backend/README.md

 - No security implemented.
 The application is currently only intended to be hosted on a local computer.

 # TODO
+- Rework the genre setup: Transfer the movie_subgenre table to movie_genres, add an optional column "is_main_genre" (or similar), remove the main genre column from movies, etc.
+  - The web app removes the genre column from the main list (or displays up to three genres in it), but the genre filter matches against all the movie's genres.
 - Implement import log handling.
 - Add support for My Movies 2 exports in the adapter
   - Test: Import movies
   - Test failures:
+    - All movies not imported (like Speed and Seven).
+These are not in the import file. => My Movies export error
     - No persons imported
+    - Import Rating as grade.
-    - movie.country is mostly wrong (wrong country displayed)
+    - movie.country is mostly wrong (wrong country displayed).
+This is due to bad values for <Country> in the import file.
+    - Genre "Animerat" imported as "Anime".
+(Might be set that way by My Movies.)
     - Main genre often wrong, since My Movies just lists all genres in a random order.
+We might have to get this info from DVD Profiler instead.
 - Figure out how to run both jaxb executions successfully in the schema pom.
 Currently only the second produces any output.
 - (Deprecated since the start of My Movies 2 usage) Update DVDProfiler import:
   - Use IntelliJ to generate a new movie XSD, plus manually finish it by comparing to the old one.